 - I comfortably no longer need glasses on a daily basis

 Measurement dataHere's the data from my last several optometrist eye exams:

 - green represents a vision improvement since the previous exam

 - red represents a vision decline since the previous exam

-Notably, my last 2 optometrist eye exams showed vision improvements.
+Notably, 2 optometrist eye exams between 2019 and 2021 showed vision improvements.
 I started experimenting with vision improvement in April 2019 but made mistakes the first several months with methods I believe were ineffective.